ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 ### Channel with step

-We conducted similar simulations for a Channel with step and a channel with Obstacle in order to consolidate our results and to seewheter some differences could be found.
+We conducted similar simulations for a Channel with step and a channel with Obstacle in order to consolidate our results and to see whether some additional differences could be found.
 We started by simulating a non Newtonian fluid in a channel with step and inflow BC.
 The limiting viscosity was taken equal to 0.2, for sake of comparison to the pipe flow case.

 <p>
 <img src="docs/ProjectPlots/nonNew_vis_step_inflow.png" width="500">